We are delighted to announce that we will be launching our first-ever in-person e-Poster session at this year’s UK Stroke Forum.

 - All abstracts should be submitted and presented in clear English with accurate grammar and spelling of a quality suitable for publication.
 If you need help, please arrange for the review of your abstract by a colleague who is a native English speaker, by a university-specific publications office (or other similar facility) or by a copy editor, prior to submission.

-- Instructions for preparation of presentations will be made available on the UK Stroke Forum website ahead of the event.
+- Instructions for preparation of presentations will be made available on the UK Stroke Forum website.

 Before you begin, please prepare the following information:

 – Full first and family name(s)

 – Affiliation details: department, institution / hospital, city state (if relevant), Country

 – Phone number

 - Abstract title – must be limited to 25 words.
 Please submit symbols as words.